 2. Conduct Prospect Research

-Prospect research involves identifying major or mid-tier donors with the capacity and willingness to donate.
-Since 80% of a nonprofit's revenue comes from around 20% of its donors, conducting prospect research is essential to spotting major donors and meeting fundraising goals.
+Prospect research involves identifying donors with the capacity and willingness to donate, attend events, and support fundraising strategies.
+Since 80% of a nonprofit's revenue comes from around 20% of its donors, conducting prospect research is essential to spotting loyal donors and meeting fundraising goals.

-Scan your donor database to find supporters who rank high on the following parameters:
+Scan your database to find out how many donors rank high on the following parameters:

 3. Decide on the Fundraising Campaign to Execute

-Your fundraising plan should define the core annual fundraising campaigns you intend to run throughout the year and relevant details for each campaign.
+Your fundraising plan should define the core campaigns you intend to run throughout the year and relevant details for each campaign.
 Factor the following in:

 4. Create a Gift Range Chart